 New Lasers — There are constant technological advances which lead to even new applications of future generations of lasers.
 Please ask your doctor to discuss the latest advances with you.

 Understanding the Surgery

-After your surgeon has indicated that a laser can be helpful in the surgery, your surgeon will explain the laser of choice and what can be accomplished.
+After Dr. Ducic has indicated that a laser can be helpful in the surgery, he will explain the laser of choice and what can be accomplished.
 As with all surgery, the laser has its limitations.
 Often the results are spectacular.
 Your surgeon will give you the best judgment for the particular procedure.